 They were much larger than I'd imagined – previously having only ever heard them in the sky above – and by staying low by the drystone wall we were treated to a display of low-flying acrobatics for several minutes.
 Eventually one flew away over the fields below, one landed on the moorland nearby and one disappeared into long grass at the far end of the field.
 Such encounters are not common, but when they happen are all the more special for their rarity – had we been in a car, we'd have whizzed past so fast we'd never have even seen the first curlew; walking, we'd probably have disturbed them with our movement before we got close.

 The Peak District needs no introduction to many – it has a string of firsts and mosts in England and the UK to its credit.
 It was the first National Park to be created in 1959, it's the most central National Park and the nearest wild outdoor space to the largest percentage of the population.
-Its ‘Wonders’ were first eulogised over by William Camden in the 16th century in Britannia, the first topographical and historical survey of Britain, and it is now the most popular National Park in the UK.
+Its ‘Wonders’ were first eulogised over by William Camden in the 16th century in Britannia (the first topographical and historical survey of Britain) and it is now one of the most popular National Parks in the UK.

 While the honeypots of Castleton, Bakewell and Dovedale can get very busy at the height of summer they can soon be left behind on the quiet lanes and tracks that criss-cross this wonderfully varied region.
 This guidebook aims to introduce the reader to some of these wonderful routes, covering between 15km (10 miles) and 60km (37 miles) in a day, and leading up to a finale – the multi-day Tour de Peak District – a new five-day route running roughly around the edge of this fantastic region and within the grasp of anyone of average fitness.